Verde Valley AVA: History

-The Verde Valley AVA is located within the larger valley of the Verde River in central Arizona.
+Verde Valley AVA is located within the larger valley landform of the Verde River in central Arizona.
 According to the petition, the region has been referred to as "Verde Valley" since 1583, when the Spanish explorer Antonio de Espejo recorded his travels in the area while scouting with Zuni and Hopi guides for silver mines.
 History and reference to the Verde Valley are recorded with visits of European fur trappers and other explorers in the early 1800s.
 In 1862 the Homestead Act of the U.S. Congress included giving 160 acre tracts of public land in the Verde Valley to citizens who would "settle on the land and use it productively."
 Soon after, pioneers began pushing into the Verde Valley where they generally became farmers and cattle ranchers.
 In 1865, Fort Verde was founded in Camp Verde when the settlers appealed for military protection from indigenous tribes who had called this area home for centuries.

 Grape growing and winemaking in the Verde Valley and Arizona in general is a relatively new industry, less than 40 years old.
 As with many areas in the United States, vineyards and wineries were prevalent in Arizona and the Verde Valley prior to Prohibition.
-Arizona actually enacted Prohibition in 1914, five years before the Federal Government passed the Volstead Act.
+Arizona actually enacted prohibition in 1914, five years before the Federal Government passed the Volstead Act.
 It was illegal to make wine in Arizona from 1914 until new legislation was passed in 1982 legalizing it again.
 Since the legislation enactment, the number of wineries and vineyards has grown steadily.
 As of 2000, there was only nine bonded wineries in the entire State of Arizona.
 More legislation regarding winery, vineyard and tasting room licenses and maintaining statutory compliance in accordance with the U.S. Supreme Court's 2005 ruling in Granholm v.
 Heald, was enacted in 2006.
 The legislation jump started the wine industry and today there over 130 licensed and bonded commercial wineries in Arizona, with eleven located within the boundaries of Verde Valley AVA.